Mint-System/Ansible-Build/roles/nginx/README.md

 The installation script requires that you have sudo access to root.

-Run `curl -L https://raw.githubusercontent.com/mint-system/ansible-build/master/roles/nginx/files/install | sh` in your terminal.
+Run `curl -L https://raw.githubusercontent.com/mint-system/ansible-build/master/roles/nginx/files/install | bash` in your terminal.